Add WordPress SSL and Move from HTTP to HTTPS

-If your WordPress site has no SSL certificate, all your visitors will get the message “site not secure.”
+If your WordPress site lacks an SSL certificate, all visitors will get the message “site not secure.”

 At worst, your visitors will immediately leave your website at this point and look somewhere else.
 In this article, we’re moving your WordPress website from HTTP to HTTPS to get better search results and protect your visitors’ data from being sniffed out by attackers.